MCreator/Generator-Forge-1.12.2/README.md

 MCreator's official website: https://mcreator.net/

 MCreator is a trademark of Pylo.

+Other components of MCreator are licensed under other licenses, this license only applies to the files in this repository.

 ## More documentation on generators